censys-oss/go-ico/README.md

 A library for parsing and working with `.ico` image files.
 Compatible with Go’s standard `image` library.
 Handles potentially adversarial images without panicking and has a decode option for limiting memory.

+If you have an ICO that works with a different library but fails to decode with this one, please open a ticket and upload that ICO.

 ## Installation

 ```